-An interest-free twelve-month loan that allows the domestic water, sewer, or irrigation connection fee to be paid in equal monthly installments in conjunction with the CLTWater bill.
+An interest-free twelve-month installment plan that allows the domestic water, sewer, or irrigation connection fee to be paid in equal monthly installments in conjunction with the Charlotte Water bill.
 The applicant must be the owner of the property and must be living in the home.
-The loan request is only for the connection fee.
-The system development fee, if applicable, will be due and payable at the time of service application.
+The installment plan request is only for the connection fee.
+The system development fee, if applicable, will be due and payable at the time-of-service application.

-Water / Sewer Connection Financial Assistance Loan
+Water / Sewer New Tap Connection Financial Assistance

-An interest-free seven-year loan to install a new water and/or sewer connection for residential customers who have a verifiable financial need.
+An interest-free seven-year installment plan to install a new water and/or sewer connection for residential and non-profit customers who have a verifiable financial need.
+This is inclusive of any connection/tap fees and system development fees.
+Equal monthly installments will be billed to the customer through City of Charlotte Finance Accounts Receivable's process.